 What is a stroke?

-Stroke refers to a sudden interruption of the blood supply to the brain, which can cause permanent damage.
-This interruption can be caused by a blood clot (known as an ischaemic stroke), or by bleeding in the brain (known as a haemorrhagic stroke).
+Stroke refers to a sudden interruption of the blood supply to your brain, which can cause permanent damage.
+There are different types of stroke, described by the Stroke Foundation NZ as follows:

-Strokes are relatively common as people get older, with 1 in 10 occurring in people aged 75 or older.
+Each year about 9,000 people in New Zealand have a stroke.
+Strokes are more common as you get older, with 76% of strokes occurring in people over the age of 65 years.
 However, they can occur in younger adults and even children on rare occasions.

-Approximately 80% of strokes are preventable so check with your doctor, nurse or pharmacist as to what your risk is and what you can do to reduce it.
+About 80% of strokes are preventable, so check with your doctor, nurse or pharmacist as to what your risk is and what you can do to reduce it.

-Check your risk with the Stroke Riskometer app developed by the Auckland University of Technology, 2015.
+Check your risk with the Stroke Riskometer app developed by the Auckland University of Technology, NZ, 2015.

 How is a stroke diagnosed?

 To diagnose a stroke, ambulance and medical teams will ask you a series of questions.
-What symptoms do you have, when did they start, do you have any other health conditions, etc. They will also use some standard assessment tools to help assess how urgently you need treatment.
+These will be about your symptoms, when they started, whether you have any other health conditions, etc. They will also use some standard assessment tools to help assess how urgently you need treatment.

-If a stroke is suspected, further investigative tests will be done such as:
+If a stroke is suspected, further tests will be done, such as:

-- blood tests to check full blood count, electrolytes, renal function tests, fasting lipids, erythrocyte sedimentation rate and/or C-reactive protein, and glucose
+blood tests to check your full blood count, electrolytes, renal function tests, fasting lipids, erythrocyte sedimentation rate and/or C-reactive protein and glucose

-These tests should be performed as soon as possible after stroke onset, and in selected patients, some of these tests may need to be performed as an emergency procedure.
+These tests should be performed as soon as possible after a stroke.
+In some cases they may need to be performed as an emergency procedure.